Andy Warhol: Exploding Plastic Inevitable, Chelsea Girls, and Lecture tours (1966–1968)

+Around this time, Warhol met Fred Hughes, then working for the Menil Foundation, who soon became closely involved in his activities.
+At the time, Warhol had largely paused painting, but he resumed work shortly thereafter, producing the Big Electric Chair paintings for his exhibition at the Moderna Museet in Stockholm in 1968.
+Hughes quickly took on a central role in both Warhol's artistic and film projects, arranging a commission from the de Menils for Warhol to film a sunset as part of a project for the restoration of a bombed church in Texas.
+The remaining funds from that commission were used to finance Lonesome Cowboys (1968), which was filmed in Arizona.

+Assassination attempt and recovery (1968)

-On June 3, 1968, radical feminist writer Valerie Solanas shot Warhol and Mario Amaya, art critic and curator, at The Factory.
-Solanas had been a marginal figure in the Factory scene before the shooting.
-She authored the SCUM Manifesto, a separatist feminist tract that advocated the elimination of men; and appeared in the Warhol film I, a Man (1967).
-Amaya received only minor injuries and was released from the hospital later the same day.
-Warhol was seriously wounded by the attack and barely survived: he remained in hospital for nearly two months.
+On June 3, 1968, radical feminist writer Valerie Solanas shot Warhol and art critic Mario Amaya at the Factory.
+Solanas authored the SCUM Manifesto, a separatist feminist tract that advocated the elimination of men; and she appeared in the Warhol film I, a Man (1967).
+Amaya received minor injuries and was released from the hospital later the same day.
+Warhol was seriously wounded and remained in hospital for nearly two months.
 Solanas turned herself in to the police a few hours after the attack and said that Warhol "had too much control over my life."
 She was subsequently diagnosed with paranoid schizophrenia and eventually sentenced to three years in prison.

-Jed Johnson, an assistant who was at the Factory during the shooting, visited Warhol daily during his hospitalization, and the two developed an intimate relationship.
-Johnson moved in with Warhol shortly after he was discharged from the hospital to help him recuperate and take care of his ailing mother, Julia Warhola.
+Jed Johnson, an assistant who was present at the Factory during the shooting, visited Warhol daily at the hospital, and the two developed an intimate relationship.
+Shortly after Warhol was discharged, Johnson moved in with him to aid in his recovery and to help care for his ailing mother.
+Complications from a second operation the following year left Warhol's abdominal muscles improperly repaired, requiring him to wear a surgical corset for the rest of his life to prevent his stomach from distending when he ate.

-The assassination attempt had a profound effect on Warhol's life and art.
-He had physical effects for the rest of his life, including being required to wear a surgical corset.
-The Factory became more regulated, and Warhol focused on making it a business enterprise.
-He credited his collaborator Paul Morrissey with transforming the Factory into a "regular office."